finbourne/access-sdk-csharp-preview/sdk/docs/PoliciesApi.md

 [EARLY ACCESS] ListPolicies: List Policies

-Gets all Policies in a scope
+Gets all Policies in a scope.
+For pagination support, use PagePolicies.

 ### Example
 ```csharp